Bombing of Tokyo (10 March 1945): Today

-The academic Cary Karacas has said that a reason for the low-profile official commemoration of the attack in Japan is that the government does not want to acknowledge "that it was Japan who initiated the first-ever air raids on Asia’s cities".
-Karacas argues that the Japanese Government prefers to focus on the atomic bombing of Hiroshima and Nagasaki as commemoration of these attacks "reinforces the Japanese-as-victim stereotype".
+The academic Cary Karacas has said that a reason for the low-profile official commemoration of the attack in Japan is that the government does not want to acknowledge "that it was Japan who initiated the first-ever air raids on Asia's cities".
+Karacas argues that the Japanese government prefers to focus on the atomic bombing of Hiroshima and Nagasaki as commemoration of these attacks "reinforces the Japanese-as-victim stereotype".

-In 2007 a group of survivors of the 10 March raid and bereaved families launched a lawsuit seeking compensation and an apology for the Japanese Government's actions regarding the attack.
-As part of the case, it was argued that the raid had been a war crime and the Japanese Government had acted wrongly by agreeing to elements of the 1951 Treaty of San Francisco which waived the right to seek compensation for such actions from the US Government.
-The plaintiffs also claimed that the Japanese Government had violated the post-war constitution by compensating the military victims of the raid and their families, but not civilians.
-The Japanese Government argued that it did not have an obligation to compensate the victims of air raids.
-In 2009 the Tokyo District Court found in favor of the government.
-Since that time, a public campaign has advocated for the Japanese Government to pass legislation to provide compensation to civilian survivors of the raid.
+In 2007, a group of survivors of the 10 March raid and bereaved families launched a lawsuit seeking compensation and an apology for the Japanese government's actions regarding the attack.
+As part of the case, it was argued that the raid had been a war crime and that the Japanese government had acted wrongly by agreeing to elements of the 1951 Treaty of San Francisco that waived the right to seek compensation for such actions from the American government.
+The plaintiffs also claimed that the Japanese government had violated the postwar constitution by compensating the military victims of the raid and their families, but not civilians.
+The government argued that it was not obliged to compensate the victims of air raids.
+In 2009, the Tokyo District Court ruled in favor of the government.
+From 2009 to 2015, a public campaign advocated for the Japanese government to pass legislation to provide compensation to civilian survivors of the raid, leading to the formation of a nonpartisan group of Diet members in 2015 dedicated to the task.
+However, the group failed to reach a consensus, and no legislation was submitted to the Diet.
+This was the last major political action related to compensation for the attack.